necip-yolcu/vlc_camera_streaming/README.md

 # vlc_camera_streaming

-Choose your android camera or external any IP camera for the input frame.
+Choosing android camera or external any IP camera for the input frame.

 Having an OpenCV processing on them for detecting motion or face